 Digital X-Rays — Fort Lauderdale, FL

-At Seaside Family Dentistry, one of the many ways we provide superior dental care is through the use of dental x-rays that allow your Fort Lauderdale dentist to detect decay and disease earlier than what’s possible with a basic oral exam.
-As a new patient, you will most likely receive a dental x-ray; Dr. Friedland may also choose to have one taken if you have signs or a history of disease or decay, or if your teeth are touching and making it difficult to see all surfaces.
-Digital x-rays, also known as digital radiographs, are quickly taking the place of traditional film-based dental x-rays and have become one of the most important advances in dental technology today, offering our patients substantial benefits.
+At Seaside Family Dentistry, one of the many ways we provide superior dental care is through the use of digital x-rays from our Fort Lauderdale, FL dentist.
+These advanced digital dental x-rays are used to detect decay and disease earlier than what’s possible with a basic oral exam.
+As a new dental patient, you will most likely receive a digital x-ray; Dr. Kellner may also choose to have one taken if you have signs or a history of disease or decay or if your teeth are touching and making it difficult to see all surfaces.
+Digital x-rays, also known as digital radiographs, are quickly taking the place of traditional film-based dental x-rays and have become one of the most important advances in dental technology today, offering our dentistry patients substantial benefits.

 What Is a Digital X-Ray?

 During a digital x-ray, a small sensor is placed inside your mouth, instead of the traditional paper tabs that fit awkwardly and often cause pain.
 The sensor is connected to a computer by a thin, unobtrusive wire and records a highly detailed image of your mouth.
 The image is then sent to the computer, where it is instantly projected onto a screen for the dentist to review.